istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

     EOF
     {{< /text >}}

-1. ServiceEntry for Gateway telemetry port (15020 or 15090)
+1. Create a `ServiceEntry` for the `Gateway` telemetry port (15020 or 15090)

     Prometheus cannot directly access the gateway’s internal ports unless they are exposed in the mesh.
-A ServiceEntry allows Prometheus to route requests inside the mesh to these ports.
+A `ServiceEntry` allows Prometheus to route requests inside the mesh to these ports.
 You can choose 15020 for merged telemetry or 15090 for Envoy-only telemetry.

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -